Vegan Dips, Salad Dressings, and Sauces

 You're bound to find something on this page to add to your cooking repertoire!

-As you will notice, there are not oodles of recipes, because unless they are perfection in my eyes, they don't make it to the page.
+As you will notice, there aren't oodles of recipes, because unless they are perfection in my eyes, they don't make it to the page.
 More are added as I see fit and as they pass the test.

-I hope you enjoy these yummy vegan dips, vegan salad dressings, and vegan sauces.
-And thanks for stopping by. :O)
+I hope you enjoy these yummy dips, salad dressings, and sauces.
+And thanks for stopping by.

 VEGAN DIPS